-Rory, James, Rachel, Jenny and Peer form the StepChange Debt Charity Digital Content team.
+Rory, James, Rachel, Jenny, Charley and Peer form the StepChange Debt Charity Digital Content team.
 With years of experience in debt advice, social media and writing reet good stuff, we’re here to help you understand the minefield of consumer credit and what you can do to avoid debt problems.

-Rory Marshall joined the MoneyAware team in 2014 after working as a debt advisor and helpline advisor for the charity.
-His background is in banking and finance, but his passion is digital media and technology.
-Rory has visited half of all the countries in the EU and aims to eventually visit them all…one day!
+Rory Marshall joined the MoneyAware team in 2014 after working as a Debt Advisor and Helpline Advisor for the charity.
+His is passion is digital media, photography and video production.
+Rory has visited nearly all of all the countries in the EU and aims to eventually visit them all.

 James Winterbottom has been a debt advisor for many years.
 Away from work he is an amateur app developer and writes fiction.
 James is a lifelong supporter of Huddersfield Town football club, which suggests he is either very loyal or very daft.
 He also likes to talk about himself in the third person in bio pages.

 Rachel Connor has been with the charity for more than five years, starting in Helpline before joining the MoneyAware team in 2012.
 Rach enjoys travelling, video games and creative writing in her spare time (currently penning her first in a series of novels).
 She had a previous life as head writer on Cartoon Network’s Ed Edd n Eddy.
 She also writes comics for Regular Show and Adventure Time.

-Peer Lawther is a social media planner and doer for StepChange Debt Charity after working in online marketing for museums, video game companies and more.
+Peer Lawther leads the StepChange Debt Charity digital content team after working in online marketing for museums, video game companies and more.
 He’s walked to the top of every mountain and hill in the Lake District.
 Twice.